GIG-Cymru-NHS-Wales/faq/projects/national-data-resource/index.md

 # National Data Resource (NDR)

-Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain Electronic Prescribing and Medicines Administration (ePMA) by NHS Wales".
+Note: This is an automatic summary by OpenAI ChatGPT for the prompt "Explain National Data Resource (NDR) by NHS Wales".
 This summary has NOT been verified by a human editor, and is only for experimental ChatGPT purposes.

 ## 📊 What is the National Data Resource (NDR)?